tak8/chop-spec/README.md

 Content](http://www.w3.org/TR/html5/grouping-content.html#grouping-content)
 such as `<p>`s and `<li>`s.
 An exception is `<table>`s.
 It flattens each `<table>` into a single text chunk by joining all of its cells using `&#13;` as delimiter.
-This might be arguable, but chopping them down to cells is too choppy IMO.
+This might be arguable, but splitting them down to cells is too choppy in my opinion.

 It associates each text chunk to the preceding heading (`<h1>`...`<h6>`).
 The document structure drawn by `<section>`s and